cheekeattt/ImageSearchV2/README.md

 ├── Helper/              # Utility classes
 └── appsettings.json     # Configuration file
 ```

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new feature branch.
-3. Commit your changes and push them to your fork.
-4. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.